 With a regular, pre-authorized contribution plan you save without even thinking about it!

-Anyways, moral of the story is, post secondary school is expensive.
+Anyway, moral of the story is, post secondary school is expensive.
 The earlier you start saving, the more you can reap the benefits of long term growth and government grants.
 When it comes to investments, time is something you can't make up.
-The earlier you start the more growth you'll get.
+The earlier you start, the more growth you'll get.

 Oh… and RESP contributions are the new cool baby gift.
 Just ask my sister and her husband…